A typical street in historical districts throughout Mexico

 When you read about people moving or retiring to Mexico, you already know one of the reasons is going to be Mexico’s less expensive cost of living.

-All but a few people might read a quick article on retiring to Mexico, sigh and say “ sounds nice,” and move on to the entertainment section.
-Apart from a quick memory of a trip to Cancun 10 years ago, the odds are he won’t likely give it another thought, even if in his fifties and looking at maybe never being able to retire.
-More and more financial planners are actually offering that as advice: Never retire (As if we can always choose that day.).
+All but a few people will read a quick article on retiring to Mexico, sigh and say “ sounds nice,” and move on to the entertainment section.
+Apart from a quick memory of a trip to Cancún 10 years ago, the odds are he or she won’t likely give it another thought, even if facing the prospect of never retiring.
+More and more financial planners are actually offering that as advice.
+Never retire (As if we can always choose the day).